Lifespan Religious Education

 Spiritual Growth for All Ages

-The purpose of the UUCS Lifespan Religious Exploration Program is to provide a nurturing community which encourages lifelong growth in spirit and mind.
+The purpose of the UUCS Lifespan Religious Education Program is to provide a nurturing community which encourages lifelong growth in spirit and mind.

 Through our classes, special services, community events, social justice projects, covenant groups, and other small group activities, we weave the UU Principles into our thoughts and actions while observing the mysteries of our world with an attitude of wonder.
 This process deepens our self-understanding and guides our participation in our congregation and broader web of existence.

-Our program includes age appropriate religious exploration (RE) for children, youth, and adults.
+Our program includes age appropriate religious education (RE) for children, youth, and adults.
 The children and youth attend classes during the Sunday Service.
 Adult RE is scheduled at other convenient times.